jes/notes/blogideas.md

 LinuxCNC:

-* potentially more configurable?
+* more features (e.g. cutter compensation, movement coordinated with spindle rotation for rigid tapping)
-* supports weirder hardware setups?
+* supports more complex motion systems